Pairag platform

 7. 7

-Pairag tracks stage status, participants, and artifacts so teams spend less time reconciling spreadsheets and chat history.
+Pairag tracks recruiting, stage status, participants, and artifacts so teams spend less time reconciling who belongs where and what ships next.

 • 01